City: Mexico City

 She is an experienced and wonderfully gifted teacher.
 This has not only been her career for 20 years, but also her ministry.
 She has also been actively involved in her church and community, serving through music and children’s ministry.

 In addition to her B.Ed. from the University of Victoria, Gwen took a year of Christian Studies at Peace River Bible Institute, Alberta, and ESL courses at Trinity Western University, British Columbia.

-  Gwen has been married for 20 years to Abraham Castro, who she initially met while she was participating in the Spearhead program.
+Gwen has been married for over 20 years to Abraham Castro, who she initially met while she was participating in the Spearhead program.
 Abraham was her “Mexican Brother” in the host family she stayed with for the summer!